Improper pruning can damage trees and shrubs on your Portland or SW Washington property

 As an accredited TCIA (Tree Care Industry Association) company, our goal at General Tree is to perform pruning of the highest quality.

-We have a commitment to work with you to create a beautiful and healthy landscape, which includes healthy trees and shrubs.
+We have a commitment to work with you to create a beautiful and healthy landscape, which includes all your trees and shrubs.

-Our experienced team is led by Dave Gaugel who oversees that the work done at your home or business is up to the high standards of General Tree.
+Our experienced team is led by Dave Gaugel who oversees that the work done at your residential or commercial property is up to the high standards of General Tree Service.
 After all, our job isn’t done until you are completely satisfied.

 Specialty pruning by Portland tree care professionals

-This is recommended for high value trees that are the focus of your landscaping.
-Detail pruning is our highest quality pruning that brings out the unique aesthetic characteristics of a tree or shrub while maintaining its structural integrity to nurture its overall health.
+This is our highest quality pruning that brings out the unique aesthetic characteristics of a tree or shrub while maintaining its structural integrity to nurture its overall health.
 This may consist of crown cleaning and crown thinning to help reduce insect and disease infestation while also improving its appearance.

 Similar to what it sounds, this involves removing branches that are obstructing sidewalks or encroachments on roads, buildings or other plants.